atlasbot/bot/README.md

 3. Run `npm i` to install dependencies

-4. Copy `.env.example` to `.env` and fill in the env variables
+4. Copy `.env.example` to `.env` and replace any variables you would like.
+Setting `NODE_ENV` to `development` will enable extra features and help debugging things.

 5. Start Lavalink, Redis and Mongo via `docker-compose up -d mongo lavalink redis`

    If you are using docker-compose to host these services, you can leave the defaults in `.env.example` for those services and it should be gucci.

-6. Start the bot with `npm start`
+6. Start the bot with `npm run dev`

-7. Start breaking things
+7. Start breaking things.
+Once you save a file change, the bot will restart with the changes.
+Do `npm run start` to start the bot without watching files.

 ## Environment Variables